dl-romero/neptune_exporter/README.md

 # Neptune Exporter
 A Prometheus Exporter for the Neptune Apex and Neptune Fusion.<br>
-Neptune provides monitoring and automation solutions to the Marine Aquarists Community.<br>
+[Neptune Systems](https://www.neptunesystems.com/) provides monitoring and automation solutions to the Marine Aquarists Community.<br>

-The purpose of thise exporter is to:
+The purpose of this exporter is to:
  - Enable Neptune users with the capability to create alternative dashboards and alerting.
  - Provide the ability to retain data long term.
  - Provide Multi-Apex-Unit users the ability to compare data between Apex Units.